joldenb/wdi-orientation/README.md

 **Homework** will be reviewed by Thomas every night.
 If you have specific questions around homework we'll have some time in the morning, on Slack, or during 1:1s for questions around homework.
 Keep in mind, we've chosen to write the homeworks in a way that will make them a good future reference, and will challenge all students.
 Sometimes this may be more than you can accomplish in one night.
-If you're spending several hours on a homework and not making much progress, think about submitting what you have done and moving on to something else.
+If you're spending several hours on a homework and not making much progress, submit what you have done and move on to something else.
 As mentioned earlier, sleep and well-being is important.

 To re-iterate, **submit all of the homeworks**.
 Even if you don't make much progress on a homework, submit it, as that's important feedback on how we're doing as Consultants and as a class.